Basis-Theory/docs/source/includes/elements/vanilla/_element_types.md

 ## Card Expiration Date Element

-The `"cardExpirationDate"` element type features a month/year formatted input.
+The `"cardExpirationDate"` element type features a month/year formatted input with validation.
+The date must be between current month and 20 years in the future.

 <div class="hero_elements-example">
   <div class="elements-example-content">